aegisql/conveyor/README.md

 ```
 ## Release History

+### 1.3.12-SNAPSHOT

-### 1.3.11-SNAPSHOT
+### 1.3.11
+* Derby persistence properties
-* Extended support for JavaScript in place of Conveyor Functional interfaces
+* Extended support for JavaScript in Conveyor Persistence Configuration
-* Added properties from ENV and System properties
+* Define Conveyor and Persistence properties from ENV and System properties
 * Added support for standard label readiness testers "readyWhenAccepted" properties
-* unRegister conveyor name
+* unRegister conveyor name, to hide it from JMX and runtime lookup
-* Derby persistence properties
 * Forwarding results with foreach predicate option
 * Bugfixes and improvements